nuxeo-sandbox/nuxeo-labs-okta/okta-setup/okta-setup.md

 Tip: you will need to restart the server after updating for this to work; Hot Reload is not supported for `authenitcators` contributions.

-### Add Applixation for Users
+### Add Application for Users

-Okta allows you to assign applications to users or groups.
-You can of course confifgure this however you want but the easiest way to make sure all the users you create have access to Nuxeo is to add the App to the `Everyone` group in Okta:
+Okta allows you to assign applications to users and/or groups.
+You can of course configure this however, you want but the easiest way to make sure all the users you create have access to Nuxeo is to add the App to the `Everyone` group in Okta:

 * **Directory -> Groups**
 * Open `Everyone`